carlosefr/atmega/README.md

 Skipping the Arduino bootloader means sketches start immediately after power-on, without any delay, and you have a little extra flash memory available to your programs.
 Using the (optional) slower internal clock options means you can save on components, but also on power (since a slower chip draws less current).

+**Note:** I've used this personally with ATmega168 and ATmega328p chips.
+The ATmega328 has also been reported to work.
+The ATmega8 and ATmega168p should work too but I still need some direct confirmation.
+If you have one of these and see no issues, drop me a note.

 Install
 =======